 Ear Care:

-- Cleaning Ears: Check the ear canals weekly for wax buildup and clean gently with vet-approved solutions.
+Cleaning Ears: Check the ears weekly for wax buildup and clean gently with vet-approved products.

-- Nail Trimming: Trim nails after bathing when your Sphinx is calm to make the process easier.
+Nail Trimming: Trim your Sphinx’s nails after bathing when they are calm to make the process easier.

 - Temperature Sensitivity: Keep Sphinx cats warm indoors and use cat-safe sunscreen when they are outdoors or on sunny windowsills.

-By following these tailored grooming tips, you can help ensure that both your Persian and Sphinx cats remain healthy, comfortable, and cherished members of your family.
+By following these tips, you can help your Persian and Sphinx cats remain healthy and happy members of your family.